GoogleCloudPlatform/datacatalog-connectors-hive/google-datacatalog-hive-connector/README.md

 You are able to directly connect to your Hive Metastore or Consume message events using Cloud Run.

-This connector is prepared to work with the Hive Metastore 2.3.0 version, backed by a PostgreSQL database.
+This connector is prepared to work with the Hive Metastore 2.3.0 version, backed by a PostgreSQL or MySQL database.

 [![Python package][2]][2] [![PyPi][3]][4] [![License][5]][5] [![Issues][6]][7]